 The search for natural gas begins with geologists who study the structure and processes of the earth.
 They locate the types of geologic formations that are likely to contain natural gas deposits.

 Geologists often use seismic surveys on land and in the ocean to find the right places to drill natural gas and oil wells.
 Seismic surveys create and measure seismic waves in the earth to get information on the geology of rock formations.
 Seismic surveys on land may use a thumper truck, which has a vibrating pad that pounds the ground to create seismic waves in the underlying rock.
-Sometimes small amounts of explosives are used.
+Sometimes, small amounts of explosives are used.
 Seismic surveys conducted in the ocean use blasts of sound that create sonic waves to explore the geology beneath the ocean floor.

 If the results of seismic surveys indicate that a site has potential for producing natural gas, an exploratory well is drilled and tested.
 The results of the test provide information on the quality and quantity of natural gas available in the resource.

-If the results from a test well show that a geologic formation has enough natural gas to produce and make a profit, one or more production (or development) wells are drilled.
+If the results from a test well show that a geologic formation has enough natural gas to make a profit, one or more production (or development) wells are drilled.
 Natural gas wells can be drilled vertically and horizontally into natural gas-bearing formations.
 In conventional natural gas deposits, the natural gas generally flows easily up through wells to the surface.

 Natural gas is processed for sale and consumption

-Natural gas withdrawn from natural gas or crude oil wells is called wet natural gas because, along with methane, it usually contains NGL—ethane, propane, butanes, and pentanes—and water vapor.
+Natural gas withdrawn from natural gas or crude oil wells is called wet natural gas because, along with methane, it usually contains NGLs—ethane, propane, butanes, and pentanes—and water vapor.
 Wellhead natural gas may also contain nonhydrocarbons such as sulfur, helium, nitrogen, hydrogen sulfide, and carbon dioxide, most of which must be removed from natural gas before it is sold to consumers.

-In places where natural gas pipelines are not available to take away associated natural gas produced from oil wells, the natural gas may be reinjected into the oil-bearing formation, or it may be vented or burned (flared).
+In places where natural gas pipelines are not available to take away the associated natural gas produced from oil wells, the natural gas may be reinjected into the oil-bearing formation, or it may be vented or burned (flared).
 Reinjecting unmarketable natural gas can help to maintain pressure in oil wells to improve oil production.